CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 My Goal Creator is a web application designed to help users set, track, and refine their goals.
 Built with React, TypeScript, Node.js, SQL, and Cloudflare services, it uses OpenAI on the backend to dynamically stream responses to users' inputs.

 The app acts like a reader where the user can ask how to achieve a goal or task and recieve a detailed plan.
 Once a plan has been generated the user has the ability to easily select a line from the text and dive deeper into that subject.
 This recursive style of research allows for users to find sub topics of interest and quickly generate information about them.
 I have been referring to this as 'diving'.
-It allows users to quickly generate new reading material without having to type.

 [My Goal Creator - Worker](https://github.com/CodeJonesW/MyGoalCreator-worker)